 - Primary Partition – Your OS is stored on a Primary partition.
 Primary partitions are the only type of partitions that can be booted from by the BIOS on startup.
 You can have multiple Primary partitions and choose which one you’d like to boot to.
 You can only have four Primary partitions on a single drive.

-- Logical Partition – While there can only be four Primary partitions (or three Primary partitions and one Extended partition), there is no limit to the amount of Logical partitions that can be created within an Extended partition.
-Logical partitions can be formatted with any filesystem, and can be used to store data.
+- Logical Partition – While there can only be four Primary partitions (or three Primary partitions and one Extended partition), there is no limit to the number of Logical partitions that can be created within an Extended partition.
+Logical partitions can be formatted with any filesystem and can be used to store data.